Jasminethecreator/software-installation/README.md

 ## Tasks Completed
 Installed the Gmail app.
 Uninstalled the Gmail app, simulating a scenario where a user left the company and no longer needed the application.
-[NEEDS YOUR INPUT: any additional tasks you completed in this lab]

 ## Screenshots
 [Image Placeholder]